taoi11/caf-gpt/src/prompts/doad/policyReader.md

 5. Copy text EXACTLY from the document when replying with a relevant section
 6. DO NOT summarize or paraphrase policy content
 7. Do not use markdown
-8. If multiple sections are relevant, include them all in separate <policy_extract> tags
-9. Keep the XML structure exactly as shown in the examples
+8. Keep the XML structure exactly as shown in the examples
+9. Do not try to answer the user's question, just return the relevant section of the policy word for word.
+10. Reply with full sections of the policy.

-The policy or documentation content is below:
+The policy content is below:
 {POLICY_CONTENT}